Faryalaurooj/microdoppler-spectrogram-classification/README.md

 # Microdoppler-Spectrogram-Classification
 This repo presents a complete workflow for training and evaluating a convolutional neural network (CNN) model  on micro doppler spectrogram images.
+# Method
+ Complete workflow for training and evaluating a convolutional neural network (CNN) model on spectrogram images is implemented.
+Initially, it imports necessary libraries such as OpenCV, NumPy, TensorFlow's Keras API, and scikit-learn for image processing, model creation, and performance evaluation.
+The data loading section defines functions to load augmented and original spectrograms along with their corresponding labels.
+The loaded data is then prepared by concatenating and splitting it into training and testing sets using scikit-learn's train_test_split function.
+Subsequently, a CNN model architecture is specified using TensorFlow's Keras API, comprising convolutional, batch normalization, max-pooling, dropout, and dense layers.
+This model is compiled with appropriate loss function and optimizer before being trained on the training data, with a checkpoint callback implemented to save the best model based on validation loss.
+Following training, the model's performance is evaluated on the testing data to measure its accuracy.
+Furthermore, precision, recall, and F1-score metrics are calculated for each class using scikit-learn's functions, providing insights into the model's classification performance.
+Overall, this script encapsulates a comprehensive pipeline for building, training, and evaluating CNN models for spectrogram image classification tasks

+ #Results

 | Metric          | Value                 |
 |-----------------|-----------------------|